Associate Clinical Professor of Law

 Supervising Attorney, Center for Criminal Justice and Professional Responsibility

-Lau graduated, with distinction, from the University of California, Berkeley, where he received a BA in Economics and a minor in Education.
-Before law school, he taught middle school mathematics in New York City.
-He has an MS in Secondary Mathematics Education from Lehman College.
+Lau earned his JD, cum laude, from Duke Law School.
+He has a BA in Economics, with distinction, from the University of California, Berkeley.
+Before entering law school, Lau taught middle school mathematics in New York City and earned an MS in Secondary Mathematics Education from Lehman College.

 Lau is licensed to practice law in North Carolina.
 He is also a member of the bars for all federal district courts in North Carolina and the United States Court of Appeals for the Fourth Circuit.
 Lau is a member of numerous professional organizations, including the American Bar Association, the North Carolina Bar Association, and the North Carolina Advocates for Justice.